What is Ephesus?

 Visiting Ephesus: Hands On!

-There is a reason that tourists from around the world flock to Ephesus.
+There is a reason that tourists from around the world flock to Ephesus, Turkey.
 Touring the ruins provides an entire day of gasp-inducing vistas, notable history, and architectural delights.
 What particularly shocked me was how hands-on the archeological site is.

 Visitors are allowed to caress, jump on, and dance atop many of the ancient structures, despite the age and fame of the stones.
 You can literally walk in the footsteps of ancient Greeks and Romans!